Private Law

 At the conclusion of this course the successful student will be able to:

-- Describe the scope of private law and the importance of the public/private distinction.
+- Describe the scope of private law and the importance of the public law/private law distinction.

 - Explain the importance of the autonomy of the individual in the development of private law.

-- Describe the concept of legal personhood as an artificial creation with reference to the role of natural persons and artificial persons in the Canadian legal system.
+- Describe the concept of legal personhood, with reference to the role of natural persons, and artificial persons in the Canadian legal system.

 - Explain the requirements for a legally valid contract.